 Tip: Keep A Check On Your Expenses

 Be paranoid of success — never take it for granted.
 Realize success can be temporary and transient. – Rakesh Jhunjhunwala

 Rakesh Jhunjhunwala was an Indian billionaire investor and trader.
-He began investing in 1985 and today he is one of the biggest name in the Indian stock market.
+He began investing in 1985 and today he is one of the biggest names in the Indian stock market.

 He was a Chartered Accountant and managed his own portfolio at his privately owned stock trading firm, Rare Enterprises.
-He is often referred as India’s Warren Buffet.
+He is often referred to as India’s Warren Buffet.

 According to Jhunjhunwala, the spending rule should always be: